 Nobody likes eggy flavor in bread, especially on a keto diet, as we eat many eggs already during the day.

-The secret to hiding the egg flavor is to use the suggested spices – sweet or savory option.
-See recipe below.
-Plus, toasting your bread absolutely brings out the bread flavor without leaving any egg smell or taste.
+The secret to hiding the egg flavor is to use the suggested spices – sweet or savory options.
+See the recipe below.

 Made this recipe yet?
 Share a picture with me on Instagram!

 The nutrition data is calculated using WP Recipe Maker.
-Net Carbs is calculated by removing the fiber and some sugar alcohols from the total Carbohydrates.
+Net Carbs is calculated by removing the fiber and some sweeteners from the total Carbohydrates.
 As an example, a recipe with 10 grams of Carbs per 100 grams that contains 3 grams of erythritol and 5 grams of fiber will have a net carbs content of 2 grams.
-Some sugar alcohols are excluded because they are not metabolized.
+Some sweeteners are excluded because they are not metabolized.